Rediscover

 • Review of Screening Tests: Discussion of relevant screenings, such as bone density scans and mammograms, to assess risks associated with menopause.

-• Education and Resources: Provision of information on menopausal health, including potential benefits and risks of various treatment options, and resources for ongoing support.
+• Education and Resources: Provision of information on menopause health, including potential benefits and risks of various treatment options, and resources for ongoing support.

 • Follow-Up Planning: Scheduling of follow-up appointments to monitor your progress, adjust treatments as necessary, and provide continuous support throughout your menopausal journey.